-In term of languages India has a very rich heritage and every language which is spoken by the people is respected by Indian constitution, even the language spoken by the most remote areas is also respected by the Constitution through the likes of Article 29 and Schedule VIII.
+In term of languages India has a very rich heritage and every language which is spoken by the people is respected by Indian constitution, and is included in the Constitution.
 In Indian constitution, total number of schedules are 12, in which each schedule deals with different topics with different rules and laws.
 The 8th Schedule of Indian constitution deals with languages, in which it contain a list of 22 officially scheduled languages (originally 14 languages).